mendix/docs/content/en/docs/appstore/creating-content/connector-guide-build/connector-guide-best-practices.md

 ---
 title: "Best Practices for Building Connectors"
 url: /appstore/creating-content/connector-guide-best-practices/
-parent: "connector-guide-build"
 weight: 7
 tags: ["connectors", "data hub", "studio pro", "build", "connector guide", "best practices"]
 ---

 ## 1 Introduction

-In [Building Connectors](/appstore/creating-content/connector-guide-build/), you learned about the background and basic steps of building connectors.
+In [Building Connectors](/appstore/creating-content/connector-guide-build/_index/), you learned about the background and basic steps of building connectors.
 This guide will go into more detail and explore recommended practices for building, testing, and distributing connectors.

 ## 2 App Setup {#app-setup}

 This section dives into best practices for setting up your app in Studio Pro.
-For the basic instructions, see the [Setting Up Your App](/appstore/creating-content/connector-guide-build/#app-setup) section of *Building Connectors*.
+For the basic instructions, see the [Setting Up Your App](/appstore/creating-content/connector-guide-build/_index/#app-setup) section of *Building Connectors*.

 ### 2.1 Studio Pro Version